sdsawtelle/yale-som-python-workshop/notes/jupyter_notebook.md

 ## Setting Notebook Kernels (Environments)
-In jupyter the virtal environment that will be used to execute your code cells is called a kernel, and you can set it from a simple dropdown in the notebook interface.
+In jupyter the virtal environment that will be used to execute your code cells is called a *kernel*, and you can set it from a simple dropdown in the notebook interface.
 By default the kernel will be whatever environment you launched the jupyter server from.
 It's best practice to have one environment you always use for launching/running the jupyter server, and then to set your notebook kernels to be the specific virtual environments for your project.

-In order for jupyter to recognize conda environments as potential kernels we need the `nb_conda_kernels` package installed in our project environments.
+In order for jupyter to recognize conda environments as potential kernels we need the `ipykernel` package installed in our project environments.
 Let's install it in our data science environment now.
 Open a new instance of Anaconda Prompt and do

 ```
 conda activate <envname>
-conda install -c conda-forge nb_conda_kernels
+conda install -c conda-forge ipykernel
 conda deactivate
 ```

 # Basics of Using Notebooks
 Now we're ready to start developing in notebooks.
 From your jupyter homepage navigate into the `/notebooks` folder and click on the `Intro_to_Jupyter_Notebooks.ipynb` notebook.
 It will open in a new window.

 The first thing we'll do is change the kernel that is set for this notebook - from the ribbon along the top choose *Kernel > Change Kernel* and select our data science environment.
 Now when we execute code within this notebook it will execute using that environment.

 Next, in the ribbon of graphic icons at the top, find and click the icon for the Table of Contents.
 This will create a new window displaying a hyperlinked table of contents.

 Walk through the notebook for an overview of the jupyter development environment.